blafed/jo/README.md

 **Under development**

 # Keys
-- Emit clean c code
+- emit clean C code
 - default is value, if not stated otherwise
 - same syntax means exactly the same thing, not type-based
+- one owner, infinite refs. *no partial, no borrowship*
+- auto memory management, *no GC, no RC, no runtime*

 # Files
 - `joc.h` C backend